Atul013/Pazham/README.md

-# Banana Seed Predictor
+# Banana Feature Predictor

-A machine learning model that predicts the number of seeds in a banana based on its physical characteristics.
+A machine learning model that predicts multiple features of a banana based on its physical characteristics:
+1. Number of seeds
+2. Curvature (in degrees)

 ## Overview

-This project uses a Random Forest Regressor to predict the number of seeds in a banana based on various physical features.
-The model achieves approximately 80% accuracy (R² score) on synthetic data and can be retrained with real-world data.
+This project uses a Random Forest Regressor to predict multiple banana characteristics based on various physical features.
+The model achieves good accuracy (R² scores > 0.80) on synthetic data and can be retrained with real-world data.

 ## Features

+### Input Features
-The model takes into account the following banana characteristics:
+The model takes the following measurements as input:
 - Length (centimeters)
 - Width (centimeters)
 - Weight (grams)
 - Ripeness level (scale 1-5)
 - Color (1=green, 2=yellow, 3=brown)

+### Predictions
+The model predicts:
+1. Number of seeds
-- Curvature (degrees)
+2. Curvature (degrees)

 ## Requirements